 The probabilistic inference, privacy and computational biology group develops machine learning methods based on Bayesian inference, focusing on privacy-preserving machine learning and applications in computational biology and genomics.

-Group leader: Associate Professor Antti Honkela
+Group leader: Professor Antti Honkela

 The spatiotemporal data analysis group develops estimation, machine learning, computer vision and signal processing algorithms.
 The group aims to create navigation based on artificial intelligence and related methods for ecologically sustainable smart cities of the future.